easemob/SwallowKeeper/README.md

      Our springboot mirco service implements the service registration in code, when the app starts, it will register the service information into consul.

-     For test, you can use curl to register, you can have a try with demo example.
+     For test, you can use curl to register, please find the example in below demo.

   ```